 In addition, we are conducting necessary drug development activities for VP-103, our second cantharidin-based product candidate, and are evaluating when to initiate a Phase 2 clinical trial for the treatment of plantar warts.
-We also intend to develop our third product candidate, LTX-315, for the treatment of dermatological oncology indications.
-We submitted an Investigational New Drug Application, or IND, for LTX-315 in October 2021.
+We also intend to develop our third product candidate, VP-LTX-315, for the treatment of dermatological oncology indications.
+We submitted an Investigational New Drug Application, or IND, for VP-LTX-315 in October 2021.
 The FDA accepted our IND in November 2021.
-We dosed the first patient in a Phase 2 trial of LTX-315 in Basal Cell Carcinoma, or BCC, in April 2022.
+We dosed the first patient in a Phase 2 trial of VP-LTX-315 in Basal Cell Carcinoma, or BCC, in April 2022.
+The Phase 2 trial is a three-part, open-label, multicenter, dose-escalation, proof-of-concept study with a safety run-in designed to assess the safety, pharmacokinetics, and efficacy of VP-LTX-315 when administered intratumorally to adults with biopsy-proven basal cell carcinoma.
+We expect to conclude the Part 1, focused on safety and dose escalation, of the Phase 2 trial for VP-LTX-315 in the first quarter of 2023.